 Do most of your users use ad-blockers?

-Not to mention that some popular ad-blockers plugins are now offering the easy way to block GA script.
+Not to mention that some popular ad-blockers plugins are now offering the easy way to block the GA script.
 It is very easy even for users who are not tech-savvy.

-Some of popular ad-blockers like uBlock Origin and Purify even block GA script by default.
-As for uBlock Origin, I confirmed it myself that it blocks GA script on all of three browsers I used: Firefox, Chrome, and Safari.
+Some of the popular ad-blockers like uBlock Origin and Purify even block GA script by default.
+As for uBlock Origin, I confirmed it myself that it blocks GA script on all of the three browsers I used: Firefox, Chrome, and Safari.

-If there are significant site users or visitors are using those ad-blockers, those number of visitors won't be recorded on your Google analytics dashboard.
-You won't even know if there are such visitors on your site.
+If there are significant site users or visitors who are using those ad-blockers, those number of visitors won’t be recorded on your Google analytics dashboard.
+You won’t even know if there are such visitors on your site.